jakazzy/Trello-clone/README.md

 - [Jest](https://jestjs.io/)- A JavaScript test framework setup to run unit and integration test for project.

-Installation
+## Installation

 You need to have node and npm installed on your computer

-Clone
+## Clone

-Clone this repo to your local machine using git clone git@github.com:jakazzy/Trello-clone.git
+Clone this repo using git clone git@github.com:jakazzy/Trello-clone.git

-Setup
+## Setup

-Installing the project's dependencies: run the command below
+Installing the project's dependencies: run the command below:

 \$ yarn install
+create a .nvmrc file with Node -V 10.13.0

 To start the server, run the command below